 How it all began

 avec, a wine-focused restaurant from the award-wining team behind One Off Hospitality Group, opened in October 2003 out of a partnership between Executive Chef Paul Kahan, Donnie Madia and wine steward Eduard Seitan.
-The rustic menu, conceived by the One Off Team and Chef de Cuisine, Perry Hendrix, features a Midwestern interpretation of Mediterranean classics.
+The rustic menu by Chef de Cuisine Perry Hendrix features Midwestern interpretations of Mediterranean classics.
 Taking its cue from the regions of Southern France, Italy, Portugal and the coast of Spain, avec’s cuisine reflects the aromas, flavors and colors of the Mediterranean, while its moderately priced wine list focuses on the boutique vineyards of southwestern Europe.

 Originally conceived as a wine bar, the kitchen's offerings quickly steered the space in another direction.
 Wine, however, remains at avec’s core.
 Focused on hearty peasant wines from small producers in France, Italy, Spain and Portugal, the list offers 130 wines priced between $20 and $90 a bottle.
 Thirty wines are offered by the glass, encouraging guests to experiment with avec’s selection of European boutique wines.
 The bar also offers an unusual selection of French, Italian and Belgian beers selected to best complement Hendrix’s cuisine.
 Sherries, ports and sparkling wines round out the beverage list.

 Chef Koren Grieveson helped open avec in 2003, contributing to the menu, and in the process earned the James Beard Award for Best Chef: Great Lakes in 2010.
 In 2013, Perry Hendrix, previously chef at Maison, took over the kitchen, bringing his penchant for fresh local ingredients and dedicated wine knowledge to avec.
 The menu is neatly divided into four sections: small plates priced from $5 to $13, large plates priced from $14 to $20, salumi, which can be enjoyed in servings of one for $5, or an assortment for $15, and cheese, which can be enjoyed in servings of three for $15, with accompaniments for an additional $6.